Online Safety

 Keeping your children safe online

-We understand that digital form of communications are allowing us to continue to share with our family members whether near or far and that apps such as WhatsApp, FaceTime, Zoom and Houseparty give us unprecedented digital access to those who are dear to us.
-This page will be updated regularly to keep abreast of digital changes and to provide families with further information to support our children in a digital world.
+This page will be updated regularly to keep abreast of digital changes and to provide families with further information to support our children in staying safe in a digital, connected online world.

 This following webpage from internetmatters.org explains how to set up parental controls on a range of broadband and mobile service providers: